RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

  <a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data"><i>Public Research</i></a>: This study is fully open for scientific learning, analysis, and archiving.
 <i><br>If a file is too large to preview on github, please download, or preview in this <a href="https://drive.google.com/drive/folders/18MWGm7dRX6Gi5UPo0fO9xQMtT4eHIrbn?usp=sharing">google folder</a>.</i>
-<br>Full Data sharing is in-progress on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, and soon added to Kaggle, Archives, and research data repositories.
+<i><br>Full Data sharing is in-progress on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, and soon added to Kaggle, Archives, and research data repositories.</i>

 ### <b>Amounts of Data Collections [Updates]:</b><br>
 - Twitter: 985,400 Tweets and 275,567 Accounts Jan 2018-April 2021, (2) Over 880,000 Tweets of Top Users, (3) 200K+ Retweets, Links